Naterus/docker-compose-laravel/README.md

 You should see nginx-service,mysql-service and php-service all started.

-open `localhost:8088` in your browser, you should see restfulcountries app running.
+open [localhost:8088](localhost:8088) in your browser, you should see restfulcountries app running.

+## Todo
+- Add docker and docker-compose installation for windows and other linux distributions to launch.sh

 ## License